HajimeKawahara/juwvid/README.md

 #### Julia Packages

 - DSP
+- PyPlot
-- Jupyter, Winston, Color, PyPlot (these are just for tutorials)
+- Jupyter, Winston, Color (these are just for tutorials)

 To install, use Pkg.add in the julia console, such as